 Most sites and social media nowadays have a web version and an app.

-If you are constantly stuck to apps like Facebook, Instagram, youtube, uninstall them and use them on your PC.
+If you are constantly stuck to apps like Meta, Instagram, Youtube, Discord, Telegram uninstall them and use them on your PC.

 The most highly recommended thing is to get yourself a watch!
-Whenever you want to see the time, a watch gives you information only about time, not the unnecessary notification.
+Whenever you want to see the time.
+A watch gives you information only about time, not all those unnecessary notifications.

-Just because your phone can seemingly do everything doesn’t mean it should.
+Just because your phone appears to be capable of doing everything does not imply it should.

 Step 3: Rearrange the target.

-As your phone is decluttered, make sure your aim of nothing in our phones can pull us away from the traction.
+As your phone is decluttered, make sure you aim for nothing in your phone that can pull you away from the traction.

 He suggests categorizing apps into three categories: “Primary Tools,” “Aspirations,” and “Slot Machines.”